Copyright & DMCA Policy

 4.4 Repeat Infringers

-In accordance with the DMCA, we will terminate the accounts of users who are determined to be repeat infringers.
+In line with the DMCA, we will close the accounts of users we find to be repeat infringers.

 5. Attribution Requirements